HelsNetwork/HelsNetwork/README.md

   ---
   ### :woman_technologist: WHOAMI

-  I'm a Cybersecurity enthusiast who likes to code :slightly_smiling_face:
+ I'm an aspiring Network Engineer who likes to code :slightly_smiling_face:

+Currently studying for CCNA

   ---
   ### :hammer_and_wrench: Languages and Tools :